dsyu-pixar/OpenUSD-dsyu/pxr/usd/usdProc/userDoc/overview.md

 It can be seen that this prim is *describing* how to scatter rocks across `</World/Terrain>` utilizing the features of `UsdProc`.

 `UsdProc` requires a `proceduralSystem` to determine which system is responsible for generating the resulting Rock prims.
 Once defined, a `proceduralType` is defined so that `proceduralSystem` knows what to invoke for this prim.
 Finally, the remaining primvars of `rockCount`, `seed`, `sourceMesh`, `terrain`, `radius` serve as inputs that the `proceduralSystem` uses to generate the resulting prims as desired.

+UsdProc itself is purely a declarative schema and does not define how procedural prims are executed.
+Hydra provides a plugin-based mechanism for resolving UsdProc prims but the schema is not limited to Hydra.
+Other resolvers may also interpret and resolve UsdProc prims according to the declared `proceduralSystem`.